dickinson0718/f23-classmaterial/syllabus.md

 - [Piazza](piazza.com/gvsu/fall2023/cis161/home) **preferred**
 - [dickinsw@gvsu.edu](mailto:dickinsw@gvsu.edu?subject=[CIS161]) ^^^in almost all cases use Piazza

-## Course Description, Times, & Location
+## Course Description, Location & Times

 CIS 161: Computational science is the field of study concerned with using computers to analyze, model, simulate, and solve problems in various mathematical and scientific disciplines.